ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 Making each list item’s container itself focusable and traversable addresses this problem, as it **lowers the number of keypresses someone needs to use**.
 It also supports allowing you to quickly navigate item by item, or jump to the start or end of the list.

-On GitHub, navigating an interactive list can be accomplished via pressing:
+On GitHub, navigating an interactive list via your keyboard can be accomplished by pressing:

 - <kbd>Tab</kbd>: Places focus on the last interactive list to receive focus.
 Defaults to the first item in the list if the component instance was previously not interacted with.
 - <kbd>Down</kbd>: Moves focus to the next list item, if present.